Are you curious about Hawaii and what is Hawaii most known for? Keep scrolling to find out 23 things associated with Hawaii you might not realize.

 Some people don’t realize it, but Hawaii was completely formed by volcanic eruptions thousands of years ago.

-Haleakala is a famous volcano on Maui.
+Haleakala is a famous volcano in Maui.
 People drive up to see the sunrise at Haleakala Crater or ride bikes down for a scenic activity.
 However, Haleakala is a dormant volcano, meaning it doesn’t erupt.

 If you’re wanting to see an active volcano in Hawaii, your best bet is to check out Hawaii Volcanoes National Park on the Big Island.
 That’s where you’ll find Kilauea.
+Mauna Kea is also on the Big Island.

 Make sure to check to see whether or not it’s currently erupting before you go.
 Regardless, it’s still a really cool place to explore.